-Water saving plumbing devices are encouraged to lengthen the life of the subsurface soil absorption system.
+Water Permanent water saving plumbing devices are encouraged to lengthen the life of the subsurface soil absorption system.
 However, only permanent water saving plumbing devices such as low flush toilets shall be considered in reducing the size of the absorption area.
 Devices such as inserts in showers are considered temporary.
+Sewage strength can be anticipated to be stronger when wastewater is not diluted.